AvinandanBose/C_Plus_Plus_Intermediate_Pointers_I/README.md

 </ul>

 <h1>Pointer to Constant Object</h1>
-<h3>It indicates Pointer to constant integer , Pointer to constant character etc. That is we cannot  manipulate the assigned <dataType> variable's value by referencing the variable's address through the pointer variable as referencing is constant.</h3>
+<h3>It indicates  Pointer to constant object which store address of  integer variable , Pointer to constant object which store address of  character variable etc. That is we cannot  manipulate the assigned <dataType> variable's value by referencing the variable's address through the pointer variable as referencing Object is constant.</h3>

 ```Syntax:
 Syntax: const <dataType>* <var>;